pipolinlab/ExplorePipolin/README.md

 TODO: test run.

-## Running using Docker
+## Running with Docker

 See https://docs.docker.com/install/ to install Docker.

-NOTE: you will need superuser privileges and around 3GB of disk space to build the container.
+NOTE: superuser privileges and around 3GB of disk space are required to build image and run the analysis.

  1. Click green button on the right "Clone or Download" => "Download zip"
  1. `unzip ExplorePipolin-master.zip && cd ExplorePipolin-master/docker`